 Sexually Transmitted Infections (STIs)

-Some transgender people are at greater risk for certain STIs .
-Aside from abstinence, the best method to prevent STIs is to use barriers, such as external condoms, internal condoms or dental dams, with every episode of sexual activity.
+Some transgender people are at greater risk for certain STIs.
+Aside from abstinence, the best method to prevent STIs is to use barriers, such as external condoms, internal condoms or dental dams, with every sexual encounter.

-HIV is a virus that can lead to AIDS if left untreated.
+HIV is a virus that can lead to Acquired Immunodeficiency Syndrome (AIDS) if left untreated.
 HIV impairs the immune system’s ability to fight infections and certain cancers.
 HIV is spread through direct contact with body fluids that contain the virus — often through needle sharing and anal, vaginal and (very rarely) oral sex.
 Knowing your HIV status is an important part of protecting yourself and others.

 Trans people at risk of HIV infection can talk with their health care provider about taking pre-exposure prophylaxis (PrEP) to prevent HIV.
 PrEP is a drug that, when combined with consistent condom use, can minimize HIV transmission.
-Ask your doctor if PrEP is right for you.
+Ask your primary care clinician if PrEP is right for you.

-Syphilis is a bacterial infection that can harm the heart and nervous system if not treated promptly.
+Syphilis is a bacterial infection that causes small painless sores on your genitalia.
+It can harm the heart and nervous system if not treated in a timely manner.
 Syphilis is transmitted through oral, anal and vaginal sex.

-Gonorrhea is a bacterial infection that can lead to fertility complications if left untreated.
+Gonorrhea is a bacterial infection that causes painful urination and excessive discharge from the vagina or penis.
+It can lead to fertility complications if left untreated.
 Gonorrhea is passed between partners through oral, anal and vaginal sex.
 New, more drug-resistant strains are becoming increasingly common.
 It is important to be tested to ensure adequate treatment.